divio/divio-cloud-docs/background/services.rst

 We provide Postgres and MySQL databases by default; other database systems can be provided on request.

-Postgres is our database of choice, and configured by default with all projects.
+Postgres is our database of choice, and configured by default with all applications.

 Databases can use public (shared) or private clusters in the same region as the web application.